everythingpython/everythingpython.github.io/_notes/Public/Intermediate/Design Patterns/Design Patterns in Python - 1.md

 The first one in this [ ] (list, heh) is “_Creational Patterns_”.
 Simplest to explain, they pertain to patterns that involve the **creation** of one or more objects.

-The following patterns come under the Creational Patterns umbrella -
+The following patterns come under the Creational Patterns ☂️ -

 - Singleton
 - Factory Method